madpilot/visual-process/README.md

 See a bad quality [video of it here](http://www.youtube.com/watch?v=TQTLYG1qZRI)

+## Make it work on another server

+Setup SSH certificates so the sinatra app can login to the remote server, then change line 16 to something like:

+  ps = `ssh [user@hostname] 'ps aux'`

 ## TODO

-1. Make the code more effecient
+1. Make the code more efficient
 2. Automatically adjust for screen sizes - it's all very hard-coded for 640x480 at the moment